aws-amplify/amplify-js/docs/media/quick_start.md

 ## Set up Your Backend

-You have two alternatives to setup your backend, depending on if your want to utilize your existing AWS resources.
+AWS Amplify connects to AWS Mobile Hub to work with Amazon Web Services.

+You can quickly create your backend from scratch with Automatic Setup, or use Manual Setup to integrate AWS resources you have already configured.

 ### Automatic Setup

-To create new AWS resources and use them in your app, you can set up your backend with `awsmobile-cli` or directly from [AWS Mobile Hub](https://aws.amazon.com/mobile/) console.

-Before continuing to the next step, please check that your project has a local `/src` folder, as automatic setup will need that folder to sync your backend configuration file.
-{: .callout .callout--info}

-Create your source folder if you don't have any:
+Automatic setup creates and configures new AWS resources for your backend by using the awsmobile-cli.

+To start, make sure your app has a folder named `/src`, as this is used by automatic setup for a backend configuration file fetched from your AWS Mobile Hub project:
 ```bash
 $ mkdir src
 ```

-`awsmobile init` command creates a backend project for your app.
-By default, analytics and web hosting are enabled in your backend and this configuration is automatically pulled into your project.
+`awsmobile init` creates a backend project for your app and pulls the service configuration into your project.
+App analytics and web hosting are enabled in new projects by default.

 ```bash
 $ awsmobile init <optional-mobile-hub-project-id-for-existing-projects>
 ```

-`awsmobile init` command will ask for the details of your project, create your project in AWS Mobile Hub and copy the required configuration file to `src/aws-exports.js`.
+When you run `awsmobile init` command, you are asked for the details of your project.
+You can accept the defaults by typing `return` for each question.
+Automatic setup uses your answers to create your project in AWS Mobile Hub and copy the required configuration file to `src/aws-exports.js`.

 ```terminal
 Please tell us about your project: